 Issues Often Contested in Divorce

-If you or someone you know is having difficulties negotiating the terms of your divorce, contact the qualified San Diego contested divorce attorneys of Fischer & Van Thiel, LLP, at 858-935-6211 to discuss your divorce with an experienced lawyer.
+If you or someone you know is having difficulties negotiating the terms of your divorce, contact the qualified San Marcos Contested Divorce Attorneys of Fischer & Van Thiel, LLP, at (760) 757-6854 to discuss your divorce with an experienced lawyer.

 Highly Contested Subjects

-Though each marriage is unique, there are a surprising number of issues which become points of conflict in many of them.
+Though each marriage is unique, there are a surprising number of issues that become points of conflict in many of them.
 Some of the most commonly contested aspects of a divorce include:

 - Child visitation rights

 - Child support payments

 These are aspects of divorce negotiations that are sources of contention in most contested divorces in the United States, though this list is, of course, limited.
 No matter what the source of contention is in your own divorce negotiations, an attorney may be able to help pursue a resolution so that you can move on with your life.

 If you or a loved one is involved in family law litigation or a divorce case with child support, custody, or visitation issues, and need legal representation, don’t hesitate to contact the Fischer & Van Thiel Family Law Firm of San Marcos at (760) 757-6854 today to get solid legal advice and a professional contested divorce lawyer consultation.